Friday, November 30, 2018

 Even the Danes have gotten into the act with the violent The Salvation (2014), directed by Kristian Levring, in which a Danish settler (Mads Mikkelsen) goes on the vengeance trail after the murder of his wife and son.
 Although filmed in South Africa, the film features ample Western action and the performance of Eva Green.

-Hostiles (2017), directed by Scott Cooper, is another attempt at a straightforward Western for the new millennia.
+Hostiles (2017), directed by Scott Cooper, is another attempt at a straightforward Western for the new millennium.
 The film is modern revisionist in its apology for the treatment of Native Americans – though it goes further by pointing out the cruelties perpetrated by both sides of the conflict.
 Somewhat slow and ambling like a Howard Hawks film, but majestic and violent like a John Ford film, Hostiles features Christian Bale as an Indian-hating cavalryman ordered to escort a Cheyenne family back to their homeland.
 Along the way they rescue a frontier woman (Rosamund Pike) whose family has been killed by renegades.
 As a reflection more of millennial, wishful-thinking tolerance than nineteenth century attitudes, the two Indian haters ultimately embrace the Cheyenne as humans and end up protecting them from violence.

 No matter the anachronisms, the surrealism, the cruel ironies, the sardonic humor, the downright weirdness – the new Westerns embrace much of the classic Western spirit.
 These films make the best of their outdoor settings.
 They employ a musical score that is often traditional.
 They acknowledge the raw violence and the ruggedness of everyday life out West.
 They appreciate the drama of a well-staged shootout.
 And they make effective use of that picaresque style of many Western stories in which men and women on horseback head down the dusty trail toward whatever they might encounter over the next rise.
 “O, for the West.”